Members & Visitors

 We want to make all our meetings & workshops at the Inventors Network the most helpful for everyone.
 To assist in accomplishing this, we require that you follow these simple, professional rules of conduct:

-Any conduct violating the rules below can result in immediate discontinuation of membership and/or not allowed at any future meeting or workshop.
+Any conduct violating the rules below can result in immediate discontinuation of membership and/or no allowance in any future meeting or workshop.

 It’s good to be helpful and give good, honest, constructive advice.
 However, it is not in good taste nor acceptable to negatively criticize or make fun of anyone’s idea, invention or product.